Vruddhi18/Time-Series-Transformer/README.md

 # Introduction

 This package provides tools for time series data preprocessing.
 There are two main components inside the package: Time_Series_Transformer and Stock_Transformer.
-Time_Series_Transformer is a general class for all type of time series data, while Stock_Transformer is a sub-class of Time_Series_Transformer.
+Time_Series_Transformer is a general class for all types of time series data, while Stock_Transformer is a subclass of Time_Series_Transformer.
 Time_Series_Transformer has different functions for data manipulation, io transformation, and making simple plots.
 This tutorial will take a quick look at the functions for data manipulation and basic io.
-For the plot functions, there will be other tutorial to explain.
+For the plot functions, there will be another tutorial to explain.

 # Time_Series_Transformer

-Since all the time series data having time data, Time_Series_Transformer is required to specify time index.
+Since all the time series data have time data, Time_Series_Transformer is required the specifiaction of index.
 The basic time series data is time series data with no special category.
-However, there a lot of cases that a time series data is associating with categories.
-For example, inventory data is usually associate with product name or stores, or stock data is having different ticker names or brokers.
+However, there are many cases time series data is associated with categories.
+For example, inventory data is usually associated with product names or stores, or stock data has different ticker names or brokers.
 To address this question, Time_Series_Transformer can specify the main category index.
 Given the main category index, the data can be manipulated in parallel corresponding to its category.

 Here is a simple example to create a Time_Series_Transformer without specifying its category.